 There is a range of GLH, dependent on optional units undertaken from 277 to 281 hours.

-Learners will achieve a minimum of 64 credits through completion of this qualification.
+Students will achieve a minimum of 64 credits through completion of this qualification.

 1st4sport Level 3 NVQ Diploma in Sports Development